KZ to MN_1: Russia by stops

 >

-We were outrageously happy to be back to Russia, even for only a few hours, to transit the lands that had already planted memories, to rejoice seeing the mountains and sunsety Katun… and, of course, enjoy meals at every single кафе, because they were all delicious, filling, and inexpensive.
+We were outrageously happy to be back in Russia, even for only a few hours, to transit the lands that had already planted memories, to rejoice seeing the mountains and sunsety Katun… and, of course, enjoy meals at every single кафе, because they were all delicious, filling, and inexpensive.

 Back to Altai and Russia